katiemn/Scriptofino/README.md

 #### Work in Progress
 + Issues with calling calls within calls
-+ Issues with parameters being in scope when used within function context
++ Parenthesis are recognized as tuples, regardless of context